previder/kubernetes-demo/02_staas.md

 There are many different storage providers for Kubernetes.
 To use STaaS as dynamically as possible, we will be installing the [NFS subdir external provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner) using Helm.
 In the test setup a shared STaaS environment and volume has been made available for all members.

-To to install the provisioner, execute the following commands:
+To install the provisioner, execute the following commands:
 ```shell
 helm repo add nfs-subdir-external-provisioner https://kubernetes-sigs.github.io/nfs-subdir-external-provisioner/
 ```
 Execute the following line as one command.
-NFS is setup on IP address 172.16.0.20 and the name of the volume is "volume01"
+NFS is set up at IP address 172.16.0.20 and the name of the volume is "volume01"
 ```shell
 helm install nfs-subdir-external-provisioner nfs-subdir-external-provisioner/nfs-subdir-external-provisioner \
     --namespace staas \